felipebn/imovelbot-ui/README.md

 # imovelbot-ui

-React App to display the real state properties listings from ImovelBot.
+React App to display the real estate properties listings from ImovelBot.